There are many reasons why one might want to undertake a property renovation project. Maybe you want to:

 • Infestation: Look for pest droppings, dead bugs, active pests, evidence of nesting, weird holes and gnaw marks.
 Termites are extremely destructive so pay special attention for signs of those.
 They may cause extreme structural damage to a building and any wooden furniture.
 Pay attention to visible holes or sagging floors or wood that makes hollow sounds when you tap on it.

-And last but not least: work out the cost of the property renovation.
+Last but not least: Work out the cost of the property renovation.
 You need to know if it fits in the budget you established in step one of the property renovation guide.
 It’s easier if the property is already in a habitable state.
 If it’s non-habitable or even non-residential and you intend to convert its usage, it’s best to contact a specialist and to determine the additional costs for that.
-And aside from the property renovation costs, there are additional fees you should consider too, for example, reconnection taxes.
+Aside from the property renovation costs, there are additional fees you should consider too, for example, reconnection taxes.

-Step four: Stabilize the condition of the building and make it weathertight.
+Step four: Stabilize the condition of the building and make sure it is weatherized

 In order to start the real property renovation work, you need to make sure the building is weather tight by covering up missing doors and windows and part of the roof.
 Depending on the condition of the structure, you might need to place steel ties that stop the lateral spread in the walls or the roof, or scaffolding to prevent the structure from collapsing.
 Things like plastering and electrics need a dry building, or it’s a safety hazard.
 It’s crucial to get the roof coverings on and to create a safe environment for the property renovation.

 Everyone knows how stressful it can be to live next to a building site.
 It really takes the edge off the inconveniences you will be causing your neighbors if you make the effort to be considerate and inform them in advance about when the renovation work will start, how long will it probably take and what they should expect.
 Talk to your builders about the shared entryways and communal areas and make sure they don’t leave them messy.
-And here’s a quick tip: your neighbors can actually give you great ideas for your renovation project, as maybe some of them have experience with doing such work in this neighborhood and have renovated their own places.
+And here’s a quick tip: your neighbors can actually give you great ideas for your renovation project, as maybe some of them have experience with doing such work in this neighborhood and have renovated their own places or have ideas for renovations they wish they had in their unit.

 Make the schedule about the order in which things must be done for maximum efficiency.
 It might need some adjustments later in the process but it’s good to have an idea about the order in which things are going to be done.